-Writing on the other hand, put me in front of my laptop midway a project and I can write nonstop for hours and with purpose.
+Writing, on the other hand, puts me in front of my laptop midway through a project and I can write nonstop for hours and with purpose.
 It is good that I am able to do this; I know this now, though for years I did not.
 I thought I was obsessive about it, but now I know it’s because my writing time is limited, daily, but limited; I have much to do and not much time to do it in.
-So focus regarding this in my life is mandatory, it is personal and important to me.
+So focus on this in my life is mandatory, it is personal and important to me.

 I have a craft that the kids love to do when they are with me; an art teacher from my children’s school came up with it.
 It’s easy, cut, paste, flutter, glitter…fairy dust, of course!
 I have only come across a couple of children that didn’t want to make magical fairy wings.
-I love watching their little faces light up when they sprinkle the ‘fairy dust’ on to their craft; it’s a magical sight in and of its self, so spending time with the kids signing books and making fairy wings is a delightful way to spend an afternoon.
+I love watching their little faces light up when they sprinkle the ‘fairy dust’ onto their craft; it’s a magical sight in and of itself, so spending time with the kids signing books and making fairy wings is a delightful way to spend an afternoon.

 During the summer I have worked closely with a particular Barnes & Noble in regards to their summer vacation children’s events.
 I had no idea I had developed a lovely little fairy following, but now I do.
 While helping some of the children with their craft and visiting with their parents regarding Mischief in the Mushroom Patch, I was suddenly approached by the most beautiful, little fairy I have ever met, truly!
 She had been to one of my previous signings and had come back looking for of all things me…she was gorgeous and I was stunned!

-She was dressed in a pink tutu type skirt just like Lilly, and her big blue eyes sparkled as she leapt into my arms.
+She was dressed in a pink tutu-type skirt just like Lilly, and her big blue eyes sparkled as she leaped into my arms.
 I swear I just couldn’t resist, I simply had to scoop her up.
 She had made my day!
 She talked about how she loved Lilly and how she was on chapter eleven!
 She said she loved the book and couldn’t put it down…my little fairy fan…I was speechless and I am never speechless!

 A wonderful break during a daily chaotic schedule or lack of one it seems.
 Though working, it didn’t feel like it at all, because I love it, all of it!
 Writing, spending time with the children and visiting with their parents, meeting a little fairy, again…wow, truly amazing!
 What a fabulous weekend book signings and fairies, you just can’t beat that!